madityarafip/My-Machine-Learning/ML-Zoomcamp/Capstone-Project-Week-12/README.md

    ```
 6. Build Docker container using this command:
    	       `sudo docker build -t cap-pro-mlz .`
-   With -t command we're specifying the tag mid-pro-mlz for this Dockerfile.
+   With -t command we're specifying the tag cap-pro-mlz for this Dockerfile.
    You can see this process in this video below ⬇️